top of page

 Untitled design (5)_edited.jpg

-“Overall, we thoroughly enjoyed the unique experience.”
+“We thoroughly enjoyed the unique experience.”-Worcester News Review

 My search to understand my sexuality has been a journey and Queer-y puts that adventure on full display.
 A queer, comical performance in which I re-write the lyrics to a musical number, dress up as my mother and father and try on so many labels only to end up more lost than ever!
 Will I arrive at my destination, fully understanding myself?